-6 Counterfactual simulations
+6 Counterfactual Simulations

-We use the estimated structural model to study the welfare implications of single and separate CO2 markets.
-We begin our welfare analysis by looking at the static case, where we compute welfare outcomes holding BAT capacity fixed.
-In our welfare comparisons, investment is exogenous and BAT capacity is the same with single and separate CO2 markets.
-We then shift our focus to the dynamic case, where investment is a result of firm optimal behavior and BAT capacity is endogenous.
-Welfare with single and separate CO2 markets is now influenced by differences in investment incentives in the two regulatory regimes.
+We use the estimated model to compare welfare under counterfactual $CO_2$ emissions regulations implemented at the regional level (single market) and at the individual state level (separate markets).
+We begin our welfare analysis by looking at the "static" case, where we compute welfare outcomes holding BAT capacity fixed.
+In this case, investment is exogenous and BAT capacity is the same with single and separate $CO_2$ markets.
+We then shift our focus to the "dynamic" case, where investment is a result of optimal behavior of firms and so BAT capacity is endogenous.
+Welfare with single and separate $CO_2$ markets is now influenced by differences in investment incentives in the two regulatory regimes.

 To evaluate and compare market outcomes, we assume that PJM states are subject to the mass-based targets of the Clean Power Plan (CPP) given in Table 2.
 These targets limit the quantity of CO2 emissions (in short tons) that states can emit annually.
 There are interim targets for 2022-2029 followed by a permanent target from 2030 onwards.
-With separate CO2 markets, each state's emissions have to be less than or equal to the annual targets shown in the table.
-With a single CO2 market, there is an aggregate (PJM-wide) target for emissions, which is the sum of the targets across the PJM states shown in Figure 11.
-Although we do not explicitly model a market for emissions permits, one can think of the shadow price of the CO2 emissions constraint as the price that clears the market for permits.
-In the case of a single CO2 market, there is one permit price.
-In the case of separate CO2 markets, the permit prices are state-specific and correspond to each state's constraint.
+With separate $CO_2$ markets, each state's emissions have to be less than or equal to the annual targets shown in the table.
+With a single $CO_2$ market, there is an aggregate (PJM-wide) target for emissions, which is the sum of the targets across the PJM states shown in Figure 11.
+Although we do not explicitly model a market for emissions permits, one can think of the shadow price of the $CO_2$ market, there is one permit price.
+In the case of separate $CO_2$ markets, the permit prices are state-specific and correspond to each state's constraint.

-The $CO_2$ price increases the cost of generating electricity for power plants, which in turn affects the industry supply curve (merit order) of the wholesale electricity market.
-This additional cost is different for sources with different emission rates (lbs./MMBtu).
-Hence,
+The CO2 price increases the cost of generating electricity for power plants, which in turn affects the industry supply curve in the wholesale electricity market.
+This additional cost is different for sources with different heat rate-adjusted emission rates (lbs./MMBtu).
+Hence, we compute the marginal cost for source i in state s at time t as follows: